-- 1. Remove the storage cap from the pH electrode, wash the Probe in distilled water, dry the probe thoroughly then gently lower the Probe in to the warm 10ppm solution. - 2.
-Switch the Aquameter[®] on and stir the probe until the temperature and NO3 readings are completely stable.
+- 1. Remove the Probe Sleeve.
+Remove the storage cap from the pH electrode, wash the Probe in distilled water, dry the probe thoroughly then gently lower the Probe in to the warm 10ppm solution. - 2.
+Switch the Aquameter[®] on and leave until the temperature and NO3 readings are completely stable.
 A minimum of five minutes is recommended. - 3.
 Ensure the temperature of the solution is between 20°C and 40°C (68°F 104°F). - 4.
 Press the MENU key then select Calibration.
 The following screen will be displayed.

 SELECT ELECTRODE

 →1:TURB 4:EMPTY

-2:NO3 5:N/A
+2:NO3 5:EMPTY

-3:EMPTY Z 6:N/A
+3:EMPTY 6:EMPTY